makedirectory/Covid_staffing_calculator_app/README.md

 devtools::install_github('m-clark/tidyext')
 ```

-#### Using shinyServer
-Instructions on how to run the application on a shiny server.

 ## Styling

 This project includes the [styler package](https://github.com/r-lib/styler) to maintain consistent styles throughout the codebase.
 Before making any PRs please be sure to run the styler on your newly written code.